Lead, Urine 24 Hour Quantitative

 Special Info

 HEAVY METALS FORM REQUIRED to meet State Health Department requirements.
-Patient Prep: High concentrations of iodine may interfere with testing.
-Diet, medication, and nutritional supplements may introduce interfering substances.
-Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, non-essential over-the-counter medications (upon the advice of their physician) and avoid seafood for 48 hours.
+Patient Prep: Diet, medication, and nutritional supplements may introduce interfering substances.
+Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, nonessential over-the-counter medications (upon the advice of their physician) and avoid seafood for 48 hours.
+High concentrations of iodine may interfere with testing.
 Avoid iodinated or gadolinium-based contrast media for at least 72 hours or 14 days for patients with impaired kidney function.
 Collection: Collect in a plastic container, mix well and aliquot into a trace metal free transport tube (ARUP #43116).
 Record total volume and collection time interval on specimen.
 Urine transported in a non-trace element-free tube or contaminated with iodine, gadolinium, blood, fecal material or acid preservative will be rejected.
+Elevated results may be due to skin or collection-related contamination, including the use of collection containers that are not certified to be trace element-free.
+Confirmation with a second specimen collected in a certified trace-element free container is recommended if an elevated result is suspected to be due to contamination.
 This test is New York DOH approved.

 Clinical Info